neo7BF/crud-richfaces-spring-jdbc/README.md

 This project is intended for educational purpose only.
 For this reason i preferred to keep it simple as possible by excluding the use of tecnologies like Spring MVC and Maven.

+To make the download more immediate, in this repository you will find only the content of the workspace of the project, the database and a preview image.
+The others tools like Tomcat and Db Browser can be downloaded from the respective links.

+If you prefer to have a complete solution you can download the zip (about 700 mb) at the following link:

+* The complete solution present in this zip will work immdiately only if you respect this two conditions:
+  * The S.O of development macchine must be a 64 bit Windows version.
+  * You must unzip it into this path C:\ProgettoWeb, because I have configured the references of sts and the project to this folder.

+If you did correctly then the database will be at the following path C:\ProgettoWeb\progettoweb.db